 What Are Spackle Walls?

-Spackle walls are walls that have been spackled.
-Spackling is the process of covering holes and making repairs in drywall with a material known as spackling paste.
-The most spackling paste is made from gypsum plaster from hydrated calcium sulfate and glue.
+Spackling is the process of covering holes and making repairs in drywall with a material known as a spackling paste or compound.
+Spackling paste is made from gypsum powder, hydrated calcium sulfate, and glue.

-The term spackle is actually a registered trademark of the Muralo Company from New Jersey.
-It was first marketed in 1927 then patented and trademarked in 1928.
-However, today, it is used as a generic term for any type of “spackling” compound.
+The term “spackle “is a registered trademark of the Muralo Company from New Jersey.
+Today, it’s a generic term for any type of “spackling” compound.

 How To Spackle Walls

 Spackling walls isn’t difficult, but it may take trial and error to get the hang of it.
 Learn how to spackle walls with this simple step-by-step guide.

 Supplies to spackle walls:

 - Spackle compound

 - Fine grit sandpaper or sanding sponge

 - Drywall patch for medium to larger-sized holes